JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 #### Create and start a process

-The function gets enclosed in a `SimProcess`, alias `SP` with its own id assigned.
-Next `process!` registers it to the clock and starts it as a process in a loop.
-You can thereby define, how many loops the function should take, but the default is `Inf`.
+The function gets enclosed in a `SimProcess`, alias `SP` with its own id assigned.  `process!` registers it to the clock and starts it as a process in a loop.
+You can define how many loops the function should take, but the default is `Inf`.
+You can create as many instances of a function as processes as you like.

 ```jldoctest intro
 ```

 #### Delay, wait, take and put

-In order to synchronize with the clock, a process can call for a `delay!`, which creates an event on the clock's timeline and wakes up the process after the given time `t`.
-A conditional `wait!` goes also to the clock and gets treated the same way as conditional events.
-When the conditions become true, the clock gives back control to the process.
+In order to synchronize with the clock, a process can get the simulation time `tau()`, call for a `delay!`, which suspends it, creates an event on the clock's timeline and wakes up the process after the given time `t`.
+A conditional `wait!` goes also to the clock and gets treated in the same way: when the conditions become true, the clock gives back control to the process.

-Processes can also interact directly via Julia channels with `take!` and `put!`.
+Processes can also interact directly e.g. via Julia's [channels](https://docs.julialang.org/en/v1/manual/parallel-computing/#Channels-1) with `take!` and `put!`.
 This also may suspend them until there is something to take or until they can put something in a channel.
+In simulations they must take care that they keep synchronized with the clock.

 ```jldoctest intro
 ```

 #### Lock and unlock the clock

 When a process does IO-operations like printing, reading or writing from or to files, it gives control back to the Julia scheduler.
-Therefore before it can finish its operation, the clock may proceed further.
-In order to avoid this situation, a process must encapsulate the critical operation in a `now!` call.
-This will lock the clock, execute the given operations and unlock the clock again.
+Then, before the operation gets completed, the clock may proceed further.
+In order to avoid this situation, processes should encapsulate  critical operations in a `now!` call.
+This will tell the clock that there are some operations to complete and then unlock it again.

 ```jldoctest intro
 ```